 Is the Uptown United & Business Partners, The Chamber for Uptown office open?

-Our physical office is closed, but our dedicated team is working remotely!
+Our physical office is closed to the public, but our dedicated team is still working hard for you!
 Please continue to call and email our us if there is anything we can do to help.
-We will let you know when our office is back open.
+We are happy to meet with you in person, following the appropriate COVID-19 guidelines, or via video call.